 Water / Wastewater Revenues: These revenues represent the difference between the actual billed utility volumetric water and wastewater revenues for Aqua Illinois and the revenues set in the last Aqua Illinois rate case.
-In accordance with the Illinois Commerce Commission, we recognize revenues based on the target amount established in the last rate case, and then record either a regulatory asset or liability based on the cumulative annual difference between the target and actual, which results in either a payment from customers or a refund due to customers.
-The cumulative annual difference is either refunded to customers or collected from customers over a nine-month period.
-Natural Gas Revenues: These revenues represent the weather-normalization adjustment ("WNA") mechanism in place for our natural gas customers served in Kentucky.
+In accordance with the Illinois Commerce Commission, we recognize revenues based on the target amount established in the last rate case, and then record either a regulatory asset or liability based on the cumulative annual difference between the target and actual amounts billed, which results in either a payment from customers or a refund due to customers.
+The cumulative annual difference is either refunded to customers or collected from customers over a nine-month period. for our natural gas customers served in Kentucky.
 The WNA serves to minimize the effects of weather on the Company's results for its residential and small commercial natural gas customers.
-This regulatory mechanism adjusts revenues earned for the variance between actual and normal weather and can have either positive (warmer than normal) or negative (colder than normal) effects on revenues.
+This regulatory mechanism adjusts revenues earned for the variance between actual and normal weather and can have either positive (warmer than normal) or 13 negative (colder than normal) effects on revenues.
 Customer bills are adjusted in the December through April billing months, with rates adjusted for the difference between actual revenues and revenues calculated under this mechanism billed to the customers.